Pytorch freeze part of the layers

 We can identify the parameter by name[2]:

-Then we can filter and control the requires_grad by filtering through the parameter names
+Filter and control the requires_grad by filtering through the parameter names.

 >>> for name, param in net.named_parameters():